Skip to Main Content

 "Database" can mean different things.
 Here, it usually refers to resources that the library buys subscriptions to...that can be journal articles, ebooks, data sets, etc. Our databases are listed alphabetically so that you can easily find and access a specific database of interest (e.g. Urban Studies Abstracts or JSTOR).

-There are dropdown menus at the top of the page to find databases by subject or by type, but be aware this is still being developed and may not be comprehensive.
-I suggest instead that you use the relevant subject guides to find recommended databases for a specific subject area.
+There are also dropdown menus at the top of the alphabetical page to find databases by subject or by type.
+While this can be helpful, I generally suggest instead that you use the relevant subject guides to find recommended databases for a specific subject area.

 Useful Library Resources